What is the housing market expected to look like in Idaho in 2021? Check out this infographic to find out!

 If, on the other hand, you plan to sell or refinance within a shorter period of time, a “no-cost” loan could save you some money over the short term.
 In the case of our $400,000 example, raising the rate by .25% to get a $4,000 rebate will increase your monthly payment by around $57.00 per month—but you’ll be borrowing less money since the lender rebate will cover the closing costs.
 Only you can decide which choice is best for you.

-Need a Mortgage?
-Sammamish Mortgage is a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, and Oregon.
+Are you looking to apply for a mortgage in WA?
+Sammamish Mortgage is here to help.
+We are a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, and Oregon.
 We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria.
 Please contact us if you have any questions or are ready to apply for a home loan.
-Last Updated: [last-modified]